bbluechip/random-cats/README.md

 👉[Click here to see the page](https://random-cats-ten.vercel.app/)

 ## Used in this project
-👉 Create react app, Reactjs, useState, reducer, useReducer, dispatch.
+👉 Create react app, Reactjs, useState, useEffect, reducer, useReducer, dispatch.

 👉 CSS.